I’m allowed to say this because I’m a mom, but Mother’s Day is a Hallmark holiday.

 They say coloring is as good as meditation!

 Yeah, okay.
 Only get her gadgets, appliances, cleaning things, clothes, etc. if she has EXPLICITLY asked for them.

 It’s really okay, but those are the parameters.

 Not if she mentioned hey, “We should get our own steam cleaner.”

 Only, if she has said, “I really want a steam cleaner.
 I’ve looked into it and I want the SuperMop5000!”
 If she wasn’t specific stay away.
 Stay away!!!!!!!!!!!!!!!!!!!!!!

-Except for these coffee cups, you’re probably okay:
+Except for this coffee mug, you’re probably okay to gift her this: